Emission reductions: the countries doing the ‘dirty work’ for Switzerland

 Switzerland wants to reach net-zero emissions by 2050.
 It’s not alone – many other countries, including Australia, Canada, Brazil, the United Kingdom, and the European Union (EU) have the same goal.

-Unlike most other nations of the planet, however, Switzerland aims to achieve this goal in large part by reducing emissions outside of its borders.
+Unlike most other nations on the planet, however, Switzerland aims to achieve this goal in large part by reducing emissions outside of its borders.
 The country is pioneering the use of a provision in the 2015 Paris Agreement to offset a portion of its domestic emissions.

 The underlying idea is simple: Switzerland finances another country’s climate protection measures – for example to promote renewable energy or preserve forests.
 In return, Switzerland receives emission reduction certificates that it can use to meet its national climate targets.
 Overall carbon production is reduced, but not necessarily within Swiss borders.